 A little Explanation

-I get a lot of questions travelling around the western United States about the EarthCruiser.
-Ultimately, all the answers and conversation lead to Overlanding....
+I get a lot of questions traveling around the western United States about the EarthCruiser.
+Ultimately, all the answers and conversations lead to Overlanding....
 But what is Overlanding?
 Well, below I will try to explain and define it.
 But first, I think we need to identify other terms that are similar but different.

 Boondocking - Similar to camping but always without power and self-contained.
 No amenities, no water or pit toilets.
 All power to keep the camper or trailer working has to come from solar or a generator.
 Also, it is mostly about the destination and not the 'way' or 'how' to get there.
 Most times the destination is known before leaving but not always.
 Again, 4x4 or 2-wheel drive can get you there.